DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 </table>

 API response - Top Level
 -----------------------

-Accordin to the JSON API specification "A document MUST contain at least one of the following top-level members: <p>
+According to the JSON API specification "A document MUST contain at least one of the following top-level members: <p>

 * data: the document’s “primary data”
 * errors: an array of error objects